StackVista/stackstate-docs/stackpacks/integrations/aws.md

 #### StackState template deployment

 The CloudFormation template below can be downloaded and used to deploy all necessary resources.

 [https://stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com/aws-topology/cloudformation/stackstate-resources-1.0.cfn.yaml](https://stackstate-integrations-resources-eu-west-1.s3.eu-west-1.amazonaws.com/aws-topology/cloudformation/stackstate-resources-1.0.cfn.yaml)

-This template can be deployed to multiple AWS accounts and regions at once by deploying it in a CloudFormation Stackset.
-For more information on how to deploy, check the documentation here.
+This template can be deployed to multiple AWS accounts and regions at once by deploying it in a CloudFormation StackSet.
+For more information on how to use StackSets, check the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html).

-TODO: check what???

 #### Manual deployment